 Yeah, OK, but What's a 'Bookiniste'?

-I am a member of the Independent Online Booksellers Association, the Bibliographical Society of America, and the Ephemera Society of America.
+I am a member of the Independent Online Booksellers Association, the Bibliographical Society of America, the American Printing History Association, and the Ephemera Society of America.
 I am also a Patron and Council member of the Friends of the Princeton University Library.